 Certified Ethical Hacker Jobs

 CEH certified professionals may qualify for a range of lucrative security positions including:

-- Network Security Specialist: Browse and apply to network security jobs
+- Network Security Jobs: Find network security job openings

-- IT Auditor: Browse and apply to information systems auditor jobs
+- IT Auditor Positions: Find information systems auditor jobs

-- Homeland Security Specialist: Compare IT jobs in homeland security
+- Homeland Security Jobs: Find jobs in homeland security

 - CompTIA - Security+